dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 From the **Courses** menu, select **Update Credits**.
 The **Update Credits** page requires administrator permissions, so the **Log In** page is displayed.
 Enter the administrator account credentials that you created earlier ("admin" and "devpwd").
 The **Update Credits** page is displayed.
 This verifies that the administrator account that you created in the previous tutorial was correctly deployed to the test environment.

-Verify that an *Elmah* folder exists in the *c:\inetpub\wwwroot\ContosoUniversity* folder with only the placeholder file in it.
+Verify that an *ELMAH* folder exists in the *c:\inetpub\wwwroot\ContosoUniversity* folder with only the placeholder file in it.

 <a id="reviewingmigrations"></a>